CALL FOR ABSTRACTS — APHA 2025 Annual Meeting and Expo

 The Occupational Health and Safety (OHS) Section invites you to submit high quality abstracts on topics related to workers’ health and safety for the 153rd Annual Meeting of the American Public Health Association in Washington, DC (Nov 2nd to Nov 5th 2025).

-Preference will be given to abstracts that feature originality; use of innovative research or training approaches; potential impact on policy and worker well-being; reliance on high-quality data; clarity of the written; and potential level of interest to meeting attendees.
+Preference will be given to abstracts that feature originality; use of innovative research or training approaches; potential impact on policy and worker safety and health; use of high-quality data and/or new data sources; clarity of the written abstract; and potential level of interest to meeting attendees.

 Oral sessions: The 90-minute oral sessions will typically feature four (18-20 minutes each) scientific presentations and a brief period for audience Q&A (approximately 15 minutes).

 Posters: The poster sessions typically feature 10 presenters grouped by topic.
-For 60-minutes presenters will stand next to their posters and attendees walk up and ask questions.
+For 60-minutes presenters will stand next to their posters and attendees walk up and have a conversation.
 The OHS Section (and APHA) encourage presenters to use "Better Poster Design" to present their work.
 In addition, at least one of the sessions will be designated for a poster competition involving students and new researchers.

 Students & New Researchers: All students currently enrolled in undergraduate or graduate programs and new researchers (within 2 years of completion of last degree) are especially encouraged to submit abstracts.
-Also see the notation immediately above about the poster competition.
+Also see the information immediately above regarding the OHS Section's poster competition, which includes a monetary prize.

 Instructions for preparing abstracts

 Abstracts should be no longer than 300 words.
 To the extent possible, organize your abstract into four sections: Background and Objective(s), Methods, Results, Conclusion(s).
 We understand that you may not have results at the time of submission; if not, please include preliminary results or expected outcomes.
 You do not need to conduct a research study to share your efforts to protect workers from injuries and illnesses.
-If your abstract does not neatly fit into the four sections, include relevant facts about the occupational health and safety problem, the strategies of your work, the impact on your population, and implications for other groups and/or policy.
+If your abstract does not neatly fit into those four sections, include relevant facts about the occupational health and safety problem, the strategies of your work, the impact on workers, and, implications for other groups of workers and/or policy changes.

-Members of the OHS Section will conduct blinded reviews of the abstracts.The reviewers will focus on the following, please use this as a guide in developing your abstracts.
+Members of the OHS Section will conduct blinded reviews of the abstracts.The reviewers will use the following criteria to evaluate the abstracts:

-• Highlight clearly the research, policy analysis, or other OHS activity
+• Explains the research, policy analysis, or other OHS activity

-• Address the policy or practical implications of the research or program on workers
+• Addresses practical implications of the research or program on workers

-• Detail a particularly urgent OHS topic or one related to the conference theme
+• Includes a description of an OHS topic related to the conference theme

-• Reflect on how the research/intervention/program supports the requirements that employers bear the responsibility for providing safe and healthful workplaces
+• Reflects on how the research or intervention supports the requirements that employers bear the responsibility for providing safe and healthful workplaces

 The OHS Section strives to provide CE credits for EVERY session in our program.
 In order to do so, each abstract must include each of the following: